 - It’s been recognized by UNESCO.
 In 2001 UNESCO declared the Douro Valley wine region a World Heritage Site — a testament to its significance.

 - It has a 2,000-year history.
-Archaeological evidence shows that wine was made in the Douro Valley in Ancient Roman times.
+Archaeological evidence shows that wine dates back in Douro Valley to Ancient Roman times.
 The first traces of vines date back even further — 3,000 years, to the Bronze Age.

 - The Douro Valley produces Port Wine (one of Portugal’s finest wines).
 That is why some people refer to it as Douro Wine.
 It’s rich, sweet, and popular as a dessert wine.